VeSaPa/qa-portfolio/test-cases/login-test-cases.md

 Expected Result:
 A validation message is displayed indicating that the email format is invalid.

-# TC-LOGIN-06 Verify email field trims leading and trailing spaces
-Preconditions: The email address is registered.

-Steps:
-1. Open the login page
-2. Enter the registered email address with leading and trailing spaces (e.g., " test@test.com ")
-3. Click on the password field
-4. Observe the email field value

-Expected Result:
-Leading and trailing spaces are removed from the email field value.

 ## Authentication Errors

-# TC-LOGIN-07 Verify error message appears when an incorrect password is entered
+# TC-LOGIN-06 Verify error message appears when an incorrect password is entered
 Preconditions: User has a registered email address

 Steps: